 ‘And there it stayed.
 Until Miss Marham started with us.’

-Ms Bussey goes on to tell me that Ms Marham was ‘parachuted in’ as a new supervisor, with the remit to cut costs wherever possible.
+Ms Bussey goes on to tell me that Ms Marham had been ‘parachuted in’ as a new supervisor, with the remit to cut costs wherever possible.
 ‘A right old dragon,’ in Ms Bussey’s words.

 It seems this new supervisor took umbrage with the small metronomic device that sat in the recreation room, ticking away to the comfort of the residents.